UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - Practice using the documentation of your favorite HPC cluster
     - Can transfer files using `scp`
-    - Can compress and archive files before transferring

 ???- question "For teachers"